kubesphere/website/content/en/docs/toolbox/auditing-operating.md

 ```

 #### Macro

-`Macro` is a rule condition snippets that can be re-used inside rules and even other macros.
+A `macro` is a rule condition snippet that can be re-used inside rules and even other macros.
 Macros provide a way to name common patterns and factor out redundancies in rules.
-Here¡¯s an example of a macro.
+Here is an example of a macro.

 ```
 apiVersion: auditing.kubesphere.io/v1alpha1